justinpearson/How-to-set-up-Raspberry-Pi/README.md

 **Verify**: Log out & back in, try to `sudo ls`, it should ask for a pw.
 Give it your login pw for `pi` user, it should work (perform `ls`).
 Do `sudo ls` again, it shouldn't ask for pw.
 In 3 mins, the 'no pw' grace period expires and `sudo ls` should ask for pw again.

-## remap capslock to ctrl
+## Capslock to ctrl

-Note: It is surprisingly hard to remap capslock to ctrl at the terminal (ie, outside of the X graphical environment and outside ssh).
+Note: It is surprisingly hard to remap the capslock key to act as the control key at the terminal (ie, outside of the X graphical environment and outside ssh).
 If you only need the remap to work in X, it's easy.
 And if you're driving your RPi from ssh, your client machine does the remapping.
 But if you are using your RPi outside of X and outside of ssh, I don't know a reliable method for remapping capslock to control.

 In `/etc/default/keyboard`, change `XKBOPTIONS`: